hexinfra/gorox/conf/README.md

-Place config files for Gorox and your auxiliary commands.
+Place config files for Gorox and your auxiliary commands in bins/.